pete-otaqui/ecma-npm-modules/README.md

 See `packages/app-browser-angular`.

-Angular's default setup does not do any tree shaking.
+Angular's default setup does not do any tree shaking, but everything works out of the box just by referencing the package name.

 ## Create React App